ni/nimi-python/docs/nidcpower/class.rst

-        .. tip:: This property can be set/get to specific instruments within your nidcpower.Session object.
-Use Python index notation on the repeated capabilities container `instruments` to specify a subset.
+        .. tip:: This property can be set/get to specific instruments within your :py:class:`nidcpower.Session` object.
+            Use Python index notation on the repeated capabilities container instruments to specify a subset.

-            Example: `my_session.instruments[ ... ].instrument_firmware_revision`,
+            Example: :py:attr:`my_session.instruments[ ... ].instrument_firmware_revision`

-            To set/get on all, you can call the property directly on the nidcpower.Session:
+            To set/get on all instruments, you can call the property directly on the :py:class:`nidcpower.Session`.

-            `my_session.instrument_firmware_revision`.
+            Example: :py:attr:`my_session.instrument_firmware_revision`

         The following table lists the characteristics of this property.